 COVID-19 vaccines and pregnancy: What you need to know if you're pregnant, trying to get pregnant, or breastfeeding

-In August 2021, the CDC released new data showing that the currently available COVID-19 vaccines are safe for pregnant people, and on September 29, 2021 issued an urgent health advisory strongly recommending COVID-19 vaccination either before or during pregnancy.
-This is particularly important due to recent data showing that pregnant people are at increased risk of complications from COVID-19, and as the more contagious delta variant of the virus circulates in our population, the risk of contracting COVID-19 is higher.
-On August 23, 2021, the FDA granted full approval for the Pfizer-BioNTech mRNA vaccine, now to be called Comirnaty, for individuals over the age of 16.
+In August 2021, the Centers for Disease Control released new data showing that the currently available COVID-19 vaccines are safe for pregnant people, and issued a recommendation that all people over the age of 5 be vaccinated against COVID-19.
+This is particularly important due to recent data showing that pregnant people are at increased risk of complications from COVID-19, and as the more contagious Omicron variant circulates in our population, the risk of contracting COVID-19 is higher.
+As of January 31, 2022, the FDA granted full approval for the Pfizer-BioNTech mRNA vaccine (called Comirnaty) for individuals over the age of 16 and the Moderna mRNA vaccine (Spikevax) for individuals over the age of 18.

 The CDC has indicated that the vaccine should be administered to those who are pregnant.